(For 2013–2014 academic year) Professors

 Advanced placement credits are not ordinarily accepted for credit in the political science major or minor programs.

 The department will accept for major credit a maximum of two political science courses taken at other institutions.
 Only one transfer credit will be accepted toward the minor.
 These courses must have been approved for transfer credit by the Colgate registrar and by the member of the Department of Political Science designated to evaluate them.
 In all instances, courses accepted for major or minor credit must be comparable in quality, quantity of reading and writing, and scope of coverage to courses offered in the department.
-Transfer credits will not be offered for POSC 150, 151, or 152.
-Students who anticipate applying for major or minor credit for a course or courses to be taken at another institution should consult with the faculty member evaluating them before enrolling in courses taken elsewhere.
+Transfer credits will not ordinarily be offered for POSC 100-level courses or POSC 232

-Asian Studies Students may select a topical major in Asian studies with a focus on India, China, or Japan, including a related departmental program in political science.
+Students may select a topical major in Asian studies with a focus on India, China, or Japan, including a related departmental program in political science.
+International Relations

-For more information on these two programs, see “Asian Studies” or “Peace and Conflict Studies.”
+For more information on these programs, see “Asian Studies,” “International Relations,” or “Peace and Conflict Studies.”
+Directors

 B. Shain, J. Wagner